thewinterman/thewinterman/README.md

 I like systems and IT

-- Microsoft user since 2000
-- MacOS user since 2000
+- Microsoft & MacOS since 2000
-- Linux user since 2010
+- Linux since 2010
 - Arch Linux since 2021

 Currently at 42 School